Gestational Diabetes (Diabetes, Gestational; GDM; Gestational Onset Diabetes Mellitus [GODM]; Glucose Intolerance During Pregnancy)

 The following may help prevent gestational diabetes:

 Do not gain more weight than recommended during pregnancy.
 Eat a healthy diet.
 Exercise regularly.
 Talk to your doctor before starting an exercise program.
-If you smoke, talk to your doctor about ways to quit.
-RESOURCES:

 American Diabetes Association